tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 **More Depth:** [Trying Out WebMatrix and Razor][6] by Chrissie

-**More Depth:** Not finding a good Classic ASP link&#8230;
+**More Depth:** Not finding a good Classic ASP link…

 Unfortunately intellisense is either non-existent or just extremely limited and not noticeable after a day using Visual Studio.
-However, if you have Visual Studio available then you can click the Visual Studio button on the WebMatrix tool bar and the project and file you are currently working on will immediately open in Visual Studio, allowing you to take advantage of it&#8217;s more extensive editing (and of course intellisense) capabilities.
+However, if you have Visual Studio available then you can click the Visual Studio button on the WebMatrix tool bar and the project and file you are currently working on will immediately open in Visual Studio, allowing you to take advantage of it's more extensive editing (and of course intellisense) capabilities.

 ## Running and Debugging Sites